TheFoundryVisionmongers/nuke-ML-server/README.md

-# Python-based Deep Learning Frame Server for Nuke
+# Python-based Machine Learning Frame Server for Nuke

-This repository contains the client-server system enabling Deep Learning (DL) inference in Nuke.
+This repository contains the client-server system enabling Machine Learning (ML) inference in Nuke.
 This work is split into two parts: a client Nuke plug-in [Plugins/Client/](Plugins/Client) and the Python frame server [Plugins/Server](Plugins/Server).

 The following models are provided as examples:
 - blur: a simple gaussian blur operation